 - As a result of focus groups with MA students and resulting discussions with the Graduate Studies Committee, in August 2017, the department changed the distribution requirement for the MA degree from requiring three graduate seminars to four graduate seminars.
 This will allow the department greater clientele to offer more graduate reading seminars where students will be grouped with their peers and challenged at a higher level versus the split-level courses with undergraduates. - This also will improve mastery of students in the major field and training in at least one additional field as students will be exposed to more historiography in this new distribution - Learning Outcome Assessed: Professionalization in the academy (presenting research at regional conferences, applying for University-wide or regional grants, and publishing articles) - Feedback from students indicated a strong interest in the Brownbag Lunch Series of professionalization, teaching, and research related topics.
 The department strengthened this program in the past two years, now with three seminars per semester, including graduate student presenters.
 Topics have been on grant applications, publishing articles, conference presentations, innovative teaching techniques, non-academic job market skills.
-In 2020, we will also have at least one Digital History for students.
+This past year (during Fall semester), we had a Digital History workshop for our graduate students.